sir-temi/pykuda/README.md

 MAIN_ACCOUNT_NUMBER="Your main Kuda account number"
 ```

-NB: Please make sure you do not push your .env files to public repositories as the details here are confidential.
+NB: Please make sure you do not push your `.env` file to public repositories as the details here are confidential.

 ## Use PyKuda